-Backpacking Guatemala is without a doubt an incredible experience.
-Not only is it seeped in Mayan history and tradition but it’s color and vibrancy will just captivate you.
-Guatemala is a true backpacker experience from the rain forests and Mayan temples in the north or the Volcanoes in the south.
+Not only is Guatemala seeped in Mayan history but it’s color and vibrancy will just captivate you.
+Guatemala is a true backpacker experience from the rain forests and Mayan temples in the north to the Volcanoes in the south.
 (Which many are very active still)

 A few tips:

 - If visiting Tical go early morning to avoid hoards of tourists.

 - It’s good to learn some basic Spanish, it will help you a lot.

 - Shop around for tours, be confident to haggle between tour companies.
 However you will find different tour companies are run through the same operator.

 - The food at the night market in Flores is amazing.

 - A straight trip from Flores to Antigua is a mammoth journey, break it up and stop over in Semuc Champey.

 - Try to visit Semuc Champey when the weather is good, the waterfalls have amazing color when warm.